 Cooking with Peter Peppers

-Peter peppers are a great option for cooking if you’re looking for a bit of heat with your meal.
+Peter peppers are a great option for cooking if you're looking for a bit of heat with your meal.
 You just have to get past the slight giggle phase and keep them away from sensitive people.
-As they’re about as hot as a serrano pepper, they’re great for making sauces and hot sauces, and very good for a nice spicy salsa.
+As they can be about as hot as a serrano pepper, they're great for making sauces and hot sauces, and very good for a nice spicy salsa.

 Where Can I Buy Peter Pepper Seeds?

 My Personal Experience

 I've grown these peppers in my home garden and the plants were somewhat productive, though not quite as productive as plants with smaller pods, like aji peppers or cayenne peppers.
 Still, I did get a number of pods and enjoyed the level of heat.
 And they made a nice conversation piece with my neighbors.

 I have used them in many salsas, sauces and hot sauces, though they are also ideal for dehydrating.
 Because of their vibrant color and good level of heat, they make great spicy chili flakes and chili powders, which can be used to season up any number of your favorite dishes and recipes.